Who23/nchook/README.md

 Start the nchook daemon with `brew services start nchook`

 Create or symlink an executable file at `~/.config/nchook/nchook_script`.
-This script will be run with as `nchook_script APP TITLE BODY TIME`.
+This script will be run as `nchook_script APP TITLE BODY TIME`.
 Note that TIME is a unix timestamp in seconds.